CharlesKwak/magento_article/README.md

 2. Run `php bin/magento setup:upgrade` to register the module and create the blog table.

 After installation, navigate to `/blog/index/index` in your store frontend to view the posts stored in the database.
+An admin listing page is available under **Content > Blog Posts** in the Magento backend.

 ## Module Overview
 The module is registered under the name `ThirdParty_BlogArticle` and provides a starting point for building blog features in a Magento store.
 It creates a `thirdparty_blogarticle_post` table on installation and displays all posts using the `Article` block.